-2017 YEAR IN REVIEW
+2018 YEAR IN REVIEW

-Our treatment facility is in its 18th year of operation.
-While most things are in excellent condition some issues are arising such as the air compressor and some of the electronics in the SCADA system that run the plant.
+Our treatment facility is in its 19th year of operation.
+While most things are in excellent condition some issues are arising with the electronics in the SCADA system that runs the plant.
 These electronics are no longer supported and are starting to see the end of their useful life.
-The air compressor, which is now located in the attic, will be re- located to a more user-friendly space in the treatment plant.
-We will be addressing these issues in the near future.
+Last year we reported the air compressor in our Water Treatment Plant facility needed to be replaced.
+We did that work and the new compressor is operating excellent.